KattaAkki/Readmission-rate-of-a-diabetic-patient/README.md

-Business Context:  To check if a patient will be re-admitted to the hospital after getting admitted once.
+**Business Context**:  To check if a patient will be re-admitted to the hospital after getting admitted once.

 This Jupyter Notebook serves as a comprehensive guide to building and fine-tuning machine learning models for various classifiers.
 This notebook will explore the process of model selection, training, and hyperparameter optimization for four different classifiers: Random Forest, XGBoost, Decision Tree, and Support Vector Machine (SVM).